thii/FontAwesome.swift/README.md

     git checkout 5.3.0 # Replace with the latest released version cd ../.. # Go back the project root ./codegen.swift # Re-generate Enum.swift file from the latest icon list

+To release a new version `x.y.z` (replace `x.y.z` with a real version number):

+    bundle exec fastlane release version:x.y.z

+Since it will automatically make a new commit to bump version and push to CocoaPods trunk, make sure you have write access to this repo and be one of the podspec owners.
+If you are a maintainer but don't have these privilege yet, please let me know.

 ## License
 - All font files licensed under [SIL OFL 1.1](http://scripts.sil.org/OFL)